 Appendix:

-- The OLED screen should be the last thing placed on the board.
+- Place the nipples on the pressure sensor before soldering the pressure sensor onto the board.
+Add the OLED screen as the last component to the board.
 First solder on all parts and attach all wires on